 fishing vessels on September 17, 1825.
 It was used until the

 Authorized papal flags often changed with each new pope.
 Until the seventeenth century, they often had red fields bearing papal emblems.
 From the seventeenth through the nineteenth centuries, they usually had white fields (like the French royal standard) charged with various papal symbols.
-In the nineteenth century, yellow-and-white flags began to appear, and grew in frequency.
+In the 1800s, yellow-and-white flags began to appear, and grew in frequency.

 In 1825, the first yellow-and-white flags were introduced for various maritime purposes, but the navy retained its old white designs.
 On land assorted yellow-white flags were soon employed by the Civic Guard (1831-1848) and the papal infantry (ca. 1831-1870).
 By mid-century various yellow-white flags were used by private citizens, some state fortresses (from at least 1849), and the Palatine Guard (from 1859).
-Their designs changed periodically and usually bore various papal emblems.
-However, the final papal infantry color was a plain yellow-white flag with no emblem (1862-1870).
+Their designs changed periodically and usually bore various papal emblems, but the final papal infantry color was a plain yellow-white flag with no emblem (1862-1870).